yazovskiy/CapsLang/README.md

 # CapsLang

-This is simple win-util for switching the language by Caps Lock
+This is a simple Windows application that allows you to switch the keyboard layout by pressing CapsLock.